Skip to content

 我们去吃火锅吧.

-The expected translation result is also two lines.
-However, the AI is likely to translate it into one line, as follows:
+The expected translation result is also two lines, but the AI may translate it into one line:

 Let's go for hot pot on Saturday